-Dosages vary, although the preparation is usually taken in three or four divided doses per day.
-This medication works best on an empty stomach, but some patients find this causes nausea and prefer to take it with a light meal or snack.
-If taking levodopa/carbidopa along with food, it is important to avoid high-protein foods as they can interfere with drug absorption.
+Dosages vary, although the preparation is usually taken in 3 or 4 divided doses per day.
+This medication works best on an empty stomach, but some people find this causes nausea and prefer to take it with a light meal or snack.
+If you are levodopa/carbidopa along with food, it is important to avoid high-protein foods as they can interfere with drug absorption.

-Levopdopa/carbidopa helps improve mobility for many patients.
+Levodopa/carbidopa helps improve mobility for many people with PD.
 It works best for treating difficulties with movement (akinesia) and muscle stiffness.
 It may be less effective for treating tremor, balance, coordination, and posture.

-Levodopa/carbidopa does not prevent Parkinson’s disease progression.
+Levodopa/carbidopa does not prevent Parkinson disease progression.
 Over time, the dose of the drug has to be increased to be effective.

 Side Effects.
 Many side effects of levodopa/carbidopa can be minimized by adjusting dosage.
 The most common side effects include nausea, vomiting, loss of appetite, low blood pressure, dizziness, and confusion.

 Serious side effects include:

 - Dyskinesia refers to involuntary muscle movements.
 Dyskinesia can take many forms, most often uncontrolled flailing of the arms and legs or chorea, rapid and repetitive motions that can affect the limbs, face, tongue, mouth, and neck.
 Dyskinesia may develop after long-term use of levodopa.